Central Florida

 Explore available positions across multiple specialties and regions.
 We believe in offering opportunities for everyone, and our job search tool makes it easy for you to filter through opportunities by location, position, and more.

-CORA Physical Therapy invites licensed or license-eligible Physical Therapists (PT) to join our outpatient clinics, where you will provide hands-on care, evaluate patients, and develop personalized plans for rehabilitation.
-Enjoy a competitive pay structure, a comprehensive benefits package including medical, dental, vision, and student loan assistance, along with opportunities for professional development and flexible scheduling.
+CORA Physical Therapy is hiring Physical Therapists (PT) with a degree from a CAPTE-accredited program and a valid PT license to provide hands-on care, evaluate patients, and develop personalized treatment plans in an outpatient setting.
+Qualified candidates will benefit from a competitive pay package, comprehensive benefits including medical, dental, and vision insurance, student loan assistance, tuition reimbursement, and a supportive professional development environment.

-The Patient Services Coordinator at CORA requires a High School diploma or GED and offers exceptional customer service while managing administrative tasks to support a dynamic therapy office.
-Key qualifications include previous customer service experience, proficiency in Microsoft Office, and strong communication skills, along with a benefits package featuring competitive pay, medical insurance, paid time off, and career growth opportunities.
+The Patient Services Coordinator role at CORA Physical Therapy requires a high school diploma or GED and involves providing exceptional customer service, managing patient interactions, verifying insurance benefits, and ensuring a welcoming clinic environment.
+Key qualifications include recent customer service experience, proficiency in Microsoft Office, and strong communication skills, along with a competitive benefits package that includes medical, dental, and vision insurance, paid time off, a 401(k) program, and tuition reimbursement.

 CORA Physical Therapy is hiring a Physical Therapist (PT) with a degree from a CAPTE-accredited program and either a valid license or license eligibility to provide inclusive, hands-on care in outpatient clinics.
 Ideal candidates will have a passion for learning and growth, and can expect a comprehensive benefits package including competitive pay, medical, dental, vision insurance, a 401(k) program, and student loan assistance.